nathanmarz/cascalog/README.markdown

 1. Launch a repl with "lein repl"
 2. (use 'cascalog.playground) (bootstrap) to play with test datasets defined in playground.clj.

+# Questions or Concerns?

+Send an email to nathan.marz@gmail.com, open on issue on Github, or come chat in the #cascading room on freenode

 # Query planner highlights

 1. Automatically drops fields when they're no longer needed to minimize amount of data pushed around